Key facts

 Don’t quite meet the entry requirements for this course?
 The Associate Degree of Arts (A250) can be used as a guaranteed entry pathway into the Bachelor of Arts and counts as credit towards your first year of study*.
 You’ll gain a solid foundation of relevant knowledge and be ready to transition seamlessly into your goal degree.

-The Humanities and Social Sciences - with Masters offered in Criminology, Cultural Heritage and Museum Studies, Development and Humanitarian Action, Humanitarian Assistance, International and Community Development, International Relations and Politics and Policy
+The Humanities and Social Sciences - with Masters offered in Criminology, Cultural Heritage and Museum Studies, Humanitarianism and Development, International Relations and Politics and Policy

 Communication and Creative Arts - with Masters offered in Communication, Creative Arts, and Writing and Literature